-TRI Center currently has approximately 15,000 acres in Phase I, Phase II and Phase III zoned for industrial use, with plans of future expansion.
 This vast park is intended to be a mixed-use, nonresidential development, consisting of a wide range of industrial, office and commercial businesses.
-There is aproximately 11 million SF of industrial space now in use by almost 130 companies.
-Please reference our maps as they show the general location of TRI Center, its massive size and location relative to the sourrounding region.
+Please reference our maps as they show the general location of TRI Center, its massive size and location relative to the surrounding region.

 - Industrial Zoning & Use Permit — On July 1, 1999, the Storey County Zoning Ordinance was adopted.
 All of TRI Center was zoned at that time 1-2 Heavy Industrial.
-This allows most industrial uses without any further discretionary permits, such as special use permits or conditionaluse permits.
+This allows most industrial uses without any further discretionary permits, such as special use permits or conditional use permits.
 Most industrial uses can go straight to architectural review and building permits.
-The following are uses that have already been approved at TRI Center: plastic and vinyl manufacturing, natural gas power plants, fuel processing, rail yards,food manufacturing, heavy equipment repair center, building products manufacturing,fueling stations, paint manufacturing, pharmaceutical, nutriceutical, medical services, artillery manufacturing, bio-fuels technologies, cold-storage, food distribution, indoor/outdoor storage, rubber manufacturing, and many internet retailer fulfillment centers.
+The following are uses that have already been approved at TRI Center: plastic and vinyl manufacturing, natural gas power plants, fuel processing, rail yards, food manufacturing, heavy equipment repair center, building products manufacturing, fueling stations, paint manufacturing, pharmaceutical, nutraceutical, medical services, artillery manufacturing, bio-fuels technologies, cold-storage, food distribution, indoor/outdoor storage, rubber manufacturing, and many internet retailer fulfillment centers.

 - No Fees or Exactions — Development Agreement and the Development Handbook were incorporated into ordinance on February 1, 2000.
 The agreement has components restricting the county’s ability to impose any new development regulations, fees or exactions.
 As a result of these entitlements, TRI Center has no state or local government development fees or exactions.